Trump says Washington talks could lead to ‘trilat’ with Ukraine and Russia

 Mr Zelensky presented Mr Trump with a letter from his wife.

-Sir Keir, who met with Mr Zelensky and several other European leaders on Monday before arriving at the White House, had earlier said in a video posted to X: “Everybody wants it to end, not least the Ukrainians.
+Sir Keir, who met with Mr Zelensky and several other European leaders on Monday before arriving at the White House, described potential trilateral talks as a “sensible next step” amid multilateral efforts to secure peace in Ukraine.

-“But we’ve got to get this right.
-We’ve got to make sure there is peace, that it is is lasting peace and that it is fair and that it is just.

-“That’s why I’m travelling to Washington with other European leaders to discuss this face to face with President Trump and President Zelensky, because it’s in everyone’s interests, it’s in the UK’s interests that we get this right.”
+He said: “We all want peace.
+The war in Ukraine’s had a huge impact, particularly on the Ukrainians who’ve borne the brunt of it, but it’s also had an impact on Europe and on the United Kingdom.